 LIMITATIONS.
 The analyses controlled for demographic and marijuana use differences between the different groups of respondents surveyed at each time point.
-A stronger approach would measure responses from the same individuals before and during the campaign.
-In addition, the ability to measure long-term effects is limited given the short duration between campaign launch and mid-campaign data collection.
+A stronger approach would have measured responses from the same individuals before and at the end of the campaign.
+In addition, the ability to measure long-term effects was limited given the short duration between campaign launch and evaluation end data collection.